alien4cloud/alien4cloud.github.io/documentation/1.1.0/concepts/clouds.md

 {%endinfo%}

 To find more on clouds and how to configure them in Alien 4 Cloud please look at the [Getting started](deadlink) guide if you don't already have an Alien instance running and at the [cloud setup guide](deadlink) in order to learn cloud configuration.

+A _cloud_ supported the following resources :

+ * Compute: TOSCA node who represents a real or virtual machine or ‘server’
+ * Storage: TOSCA node who represents a server-local block storage device
+ * Availability zone: Alien feature to separate your node into separate geographic area
+ * Network:  Alien feature based on the TOSCA expressiveness to control the mapping of software component to the network